-Customers generally don’t like unsolicited requests from companies.
-Amazon isn’t just fully aware of this but have taken active steps to ensure that any communication between sellers and buyers isn’t construed as marketing.
-As a result, regulations Amazon have put into place can be one of the more frustrating challenges of maintaining your feedback as a buyer.
+Amazon's not just fully aware of this.
+They've taken active steps to ensure that any communication between sellers and buyers isn't misconstrued as marketing.
+As a result, adhering to regulations which have been put into place can be one of the more frustrating challenges of receiving honest feedback as a seller.

-You may not be able to reach out to customers as effectively as you’d like on Amazon.
+You may not be able to reach out to customers as effectively as you'd like.
 But there is a tool that can help you maintain both positive and negative feedback.
-It’s called Feedback Manager and it just might be one of the more valuable ways of gaining direct insight into your Amazon business.
+It's called Feedback Manager and it just might be one of the more valuable ways of obtaining both constructive criticism as well as actionable insights into just how you can better operate your business.

 Why Feedback Manager?

-Your ratings are fundamental to your Amazon business.
-In fact, they’re so fundamental that just one bad review could put you at risk of violating Amazon’s community guidelines.
-Too many bad reviews could result in being suspended from Amazon altogether.
+Feedback and reviews are fundamental to Amazon's business just as much as they're fundamental to yours.
+In fact, they're so indispensable that just one bad review could put you at risk of violating community guidelines.
+Too many bad reviews could result in being suspended from the platform altogether.